TiberioG/SmartPot-webiste/_posts/2019-03-05-first-week.md

 {% include figure.html image="http://tiberiog.cacsite.com/tiberiog.cacsite.com/xiao/sketches/reservoir+valve_page.jpg" caption="Reservoir + Valve" width="320" %}

 <p>
 We have a reservoir with water which the user can hang on the ceiling or we could design a proper stand for it.
 Then we would use a siphon to let the water flow into the pot.
-We will design our valve in this way: a steel ball would stop the flow of water down the pot
+We will design our valve in this way: a steel ball would stop the flow of water down the pot and when we want to open it we will use a coil to lift it up and let the water flow down.
 </p>

 {% include figure.html image="http://tiberiog.cacsite.com/tiberiog.cacsite.com/xiao/sketches/sensor.jpg" caption="sensor" width="320" %}